dotnet/linker/docs/serialization.md

 ## Type graph

-Starting from the discovered root types, the heuristics will recursively discover the following:
+Starting from the discovered root types, the heuristics will recursively discover the following types:

+- Base types
+  - including generic argument types
-- Types of properties defined on the type
+- Types of public instance properties defined on the type
+  - a property is considered public if it has a public getter or setter
-  - _not_ including properties defined on the base type
+  - including public properties of the base type
-  - (virtuals overridden by the type are discovered)
-  - including types of generic arguments
+  - including generic argument types
-- Types of fields defined on the type
+- Types of public instance fields defined on the type
-  - _not_ including fields of the base type
+  - including public fields of the base type
-  - including types of generic arguments
+  - including generic argument types

+Note that the types of implemented interfaces are not necessarily discovered.

 ## Preservation logic

-For each discovered type (including root types and the recursive type graph), the linker marks the type and its members:
+For each discovered type (including root types and the recursive type graph), the linker marks the type and the following members:

-- Properties of the type
-- Fields of the type
+- Public instance properties
+  - including public or private getters and setters for such properties
+- Public instance fields
-- Methods of the type, including constructors
+- Public parameterless instance constructors
-- Events of the type

-Like above, this does not include members of the base type (or members defined on interfaces implemented by the type).
-Note that this includes static members.
-Method parameters or return types are marked as part of marking a method, but this does _not_ consider these types part of the type graph for the serializer heuristics.
+Note that in general, private members and static members are not preserved, nor are methods or events (other than the mentioned constructor).

 ## What doesn't work